Admissions into Intensive Residential Care

 PRTF Admission Application

-If you do wish to make application for admission into PRTF services for your child, please complete the PRTF Application Materials provided below.
+If you do wish to make application for admission of your child into one of our residential treatment centers, please complete the PRTF Application Materials provided below.
 You must also gather and provide the required supporting documents.
-After you have completed the PRTF Admission Application and have gathered the supporting documents, please mail or FAX them to Phillip McMillan, our Director of Admissions.
+After you have completed the PRTF Admission Application and have gathered the supporting documents, please mail or FAX them to Phillip McMillan, our Director of Admissions, at (318) 232-1157.

 Please note, we cannot make a decision about whether our services are appropriate for your child until we have reviewed all the PRTF Application Materials to ensure PRTF is the proper level of treatment.